senzing-garage/aws-cloudformation-ecs-senzing-stack-basic/docs/README.md

    An alias for [UrlWebApp](#urlwebapp).
    Since it's one of the first things to look at, it is listed first.
 1. **Details:**
-   It is listed first because the name "cheats" and uses a zero instead of a capital "o".
+   It is listed first in alphabetical order because the name "cheats" and uses a zero instead of a capital "o".

 ### AccountID